eric102004/eric102004.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received the Bachelor degree from National Taiwan University (NTU) in 2023, and am now a research assistant supervised by Hung-yi Lee and Lin-shan Lee at Speech Processing and Machine Learning Laboratory, National Taiwan University.
-My research interests include question answering, information retrieval, spoken language understanding, and speech synthesis.
+I received the Bachelor degree from National Taiwan University (NTU) in 2023, and currently work as a research assistant supervised by Hung-yi Lee and Lin-shan Lee at Speech Processing and Machine Learning Laboratory, National Taiwan University. **I am looking for a PhD position in speech processing, natural language processing and machine learning.**
 {style="text-align: justify;"}